 Most towns in Poland were granted Magdeburg Law and its daughter laws, such as Chełmno (Ger.
 Kulm) and Środa Śląska (Ger.
 Neumarkt in Schlesien) Law, immediately following their establishment.
-Chełmno Law was widely used in Eastern Pomerania and Mazovia, while Środa Ślaska Law prevailed in Greater Poland.
+Chełmno Law was widely used in Eastern Pomerania and Mazovia, while Środa Śląska Law prevailed in Greater Poland.
 Only a fraction of towns received Lübeck Law, which was used in some towns in the historical territory of Prussia.
-Due to its origin, municipal law in Poland was generally referred to as 'German' (ius Teutonicum); however, in the process of legal transfer, it did not remain as the same body of law.
+Due to its origin, municipal law in Poland was generally referred to as 'German' (ius teutonicum); however, in the process of legal transfer, it did not remain as the same body of law.
 As Maciej Mikula recently pointed out, sources of municipal law underwent complex development and were adapted to suit recipients' needs.
 The implementation of changes in the local environment was facilitated both by editorial changes made in normative texts adopted from other sources and through the provision of selective and creative translations of Magdeburg Law to Latin and Polish.
 Compared to the more homogeneous Lübeck legal circle, Magdeburg Law was strongly differentiated in Poland.
 Along with the rights and regulations of Magdeburg Law, other related sources of 'German law,' such as the Saxon Mirror or the Meissen law book, were spreading to the East.
 The authority of Magdeburg Law was based on the privileges obtained from the lord of the town (the oldest preserved privilege is that of Silesian Złotoryja [Ger.
 Goldberg] from 1211) and on legal regulations provided by towns with royal upper courts.
 Daughter towns were turning to their mother towns with more complex legal issues, the solutions for which subsequently led to the written recording and stabilization of burghers' customary law (the oldest known regulation of Magdeburg Law is that of Wrocław [Ger.
 Breslau] from 1261).
-From the
+From the 16th century onward, knowledge of Magdeburg Law also deepened as a result of its scientific elaboration by trained jurists (e.g., Jan Łaski, Mikołaj Jaskier).
+Municipal law based on Magdeburg Law remained in force until the end of independent Poland in the 18th century, when it was replaced by Enlightenment codifications and reforms.

-29 For a textbook review, see Bardach, Leśnodorski, and Pietrzak, 1987.
+For a textbook review, see Bardach, Leśnodorski, and Pietrzak, 1987.
 More details can be found in Kutrzeba, 1926; Schubart-Fikentscher, 1942.
-On the issue of Magdeburg Law, see Mikuła, 2018 (a revised edition in English will appear in 2021); Bily, Carls, and Gönczi, 2011.
+On the issue of Magdeburg Law, see Bily, Carls, and Gönczi, 2011; Mikuła, 2018; id., 2021.